WhaleOps/air2phin/docs/start.rst

 For String
 ^^^^^^^^^^

-:code:`with_file` will handle and convert the input string, and return the converted string.
+:code:`with_file` will handle and migrate the input string, and return the migrated string.

 .. code-block:: python